GoogleCloudPlatform/asl-ml-immersion/README.md

 *   **Vertex AI Workbench:** [Create a user-managed notebook instance](https://cloud.google.com/vertex-ai/docs/workbench/instances/create-console-quickstart)
 *   **Cloud Workstations:** [Create a workstation](https://docs.cloud.google.com/workstations/docs/create-workstation)

+Next, you will be asked if you want to attach a GPU (Nvidia T4) to the environment.
+Select `y` or `n` depending on your preference.

-**Note:** Accelerators (GPU/TPU) are not required in most of the labs, but some notebooks recommend using them.
+**Note:** Accelerators (GPU/TPU) are not required in most of the notebooks, but some notebooks recommend using them.

 ### Step 2.
 Build the Environemnt
 Once your environment is running, open it.
 Then, run the commands below in Terminal **inside the environment** to clone this repository, and build the environemnt (venvs and jupyter kernels).